Criminal Justice - B.S.

 |Anatomy and Physiology|

-One course from ANTH°°, ECON, LEAD, PSCI or PSYC
+One course from ANTH, ECON, LEAD, PSCI or PSYC

-Two courses with an EASC attribute, at least one at 3000 level or higher.
+Two courses with an EASC attribute

 |Free Electives #|

-|22.5 credits selected from 1000-4999 numbered offerings within the university||9|
+|9 credits selected from 1000-4999 numbered offerings within the university||9|

-# In addition to classes, free elective credit can be applied to a number of options such as Directed Experiential Education (DEE), Internship, Minor or Study Abroad.
-Students are strongly encouraged to contact an advisor before scheduling free elective credits.
+# In addition to classes, free elective credits may be applied to a number of options such as internship, study abroad, Directed Experiential Education courses and courses in a specialization or minor as relevant.
+For Accelerated Master's program students, up to three graduate-level courses may apply.
+Students are strongly encouraged to contact a faculty adviser before scheduling free elective credits.

 NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).

-In collaboration with academic colleges across all JWU campuses, JWU Study Abroad programs offer a variety of options for major, Arts & Science and elective credit at many price points for students during the academic year and summer.
-Financial aid is applicable and scholarships are available.
+In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international options for major, minor, arts and sciences, and elective credit at many affordable price points for students during the academic year, break periods, and summer.
+Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
+Financial aid may be applied and scholarships are available.
 Visit the study abroad website for information, program descriptions and online applications.
+Where will you go?